neortls007idev/guildhall/README.md

 - [x] *05pts*: Be sure to render the objects in your scene, by default...
     - [x] Render with a blue border
     - [x] Render with 50% alpha white interior
-- [-] *10pts* If mouse is inside the object, render the border yellow.
+- [x] *10pts* If mouse is inside the object, render the border yellow.
-- [ ] *15pts* Be able to drag them around
+- [-] *15pts* Be able to drag them around
     - [ ] If the mouse is dragging the object, render the border dark green.
-- [-] *10pts* If the object is touching another object, render the entire interior at 50% alpha red instead of white.
+- [x] *10pts* If the object is touching another object, render the entire interior at 50% alpha red instead of white.
     - [x] Disc-vs-Disc collision should be same as MP1
 - [ ] *10pts* If dragging, and `delete` or `backspace` is pressed, destroy object.
 - [x] *05pts* Press `Escape` to quit.